 - Use of Clutch: If your car has a standard transmission, you must shift smoothly and correctly.

-- Approaching Corners: You must be in proper lane and look in both directions.
+- Approaching Corners: You must be in the proper lane and look in both directions.

 - Passing: Always look ahead and behind to make sure you can safely pass without interfering with other traffic.